Disclosure: Some links may be affiliate links. If you buy an item via links on our site, we may earn a commission. Learn more.

 3. Lightweight Portable Handicare P-440 Ceiling Hoist

-One of the first things that catches your eye about this hoist is it has a super-lightweight design at just 10 lbs so this could be the ideal solution for people who need a hoist for travelling or moving between rooms.
+One of the first things that catches your eye about this hoist is it has a super-lightweight design at just 10 lbs so this could be the ideal solution for people who need a hoist for traveling or moving between rooms.

 That being said, the lightweight nature of this hoist certainly doesn’t mean that it can’t handle a variety of weights and can lift patients that weigh up to 440 lbs so you can appreciate the durability of this model.